 - Adam’s Peak:

-For a more cultural and religious site, visit Adam’s peak and experience a religious pilgrimage along with thousands of others during peak season.
-Sri Pada, this is the Sinhalese name for the mountain, means holy footprint.
+For a more cultural and religious site, visit Adam’s peak.
+Here you will experience a religious pilgrimage along with thousands of others during peak season.
+Sri Pada, the Sinhalese name for the mountain, means holy footprint.
 The Buddhists believe that Buddha’s foot left an impression at the top of the mountain and now a temple exists there that followers of Buddha make a pilgrimage to before they die.
 Since the whole island isn’t Buddhist, all religions have given their own account of the footprint.

 Adam’s Peak was the name the British gave this mountain when they arrived and claimed it was where Adam lived in the Garden of Eden.
 Muslim’s also give Adam this footprint, while the Hindu’s call it Shiva’s footprint.